Revised: 1/19/2021; Changes Highlighted in Blue

 The race director shall be empowered to permit minor deviation from any of the specifications herein or impose any further restrictions that in his opinion do not alter the minimum acceptable requirements.
 No expressed or implied warranty of safety shall result from such altercation of specifications.
 Any interpretation or deviation of these rules is left to the discretion of the officials.
 Their decision is final.

 - Only three (3) or four (4) cylinder in-line engines will be permitted.

-- Engine and all engine components must remain unaltered and OEM for the year, make and model of the car being used in competition.
+- Engine must match the make of the car being used in competition.

 - Aftermarket and/or racing-type cylinder heads will not be permitted.

 - High performance and/or sports car engines of any type will not be permitted.

 - Turbo charged and/or super charged and/or rotary engines and/or engines utilizing a variable cam-timing system will not be permitted.

 - Only 12 volt ignition systems will be permitted